lsjroberts/gelatin-design/_posts/2014-06-16-the-variables-of-codeclub.md

 ---
 layout: post
-title: "The Variables of CodeClub"
+title: "The variables of CodeClub"
 titleSmall: The variables of
 titleStrong: CodeClub
 date: 2014-06-16